bparanj/crystal/electronics/book/innovation/ideal-component.md

 From the TRIZ perspective, an ideal slide switch would adhere to the principle of Ideality, where it performs its function with maximum efficiency and minimal drawbacks, resource use, or complexity.

-For a slide switch, the key considerations are:
+For a slide switch, the considerations are:

-- Primary function: Change the state of a circuit by sliding a lever to open or close the electrical connection.
+Primary function: Change the state of a circuit by sliding a lever to open or close the electrical connection.
-- Harmful effects: Real slide switches suffer from mechanical wear, poor contact (debris or oxidation), size limitations, and require manual force to operate.
+Harmful effects: Real slide switches suffer from mechanical wear, poor contact (debris or oxidation), size limitations, and require manual force to operate.

 An ideal slide switch in TRIZ terms would: